 A waiver is an extra set of Health First Colorado (Colorado's Medicaid Program) benefits that you could qualify for in certain cases.
 These benefits can help you remain in your home and community.
 Waivers have extra program rules and some programs may have waitlists.

-The Spinal Cord Injury Waiver is expanding and changing its name!
+The Spinal Cord Injury Waiver is now the Complementary and Integrative Health Waiver

-Effective July 1, 2022, all services on the Complementary and Integrative Health (CIH) waiver (formerly SCI Waiver) will be available statewide and to persons living with a spinal cord injury (traumatic or nontraumatic), multiple sclerosis, brain injury, spina bifida, muscular dystrophy, or cerebral palsy with the inability for independent ambulation over the age of 18.
-The name of the waiver has also changed to the Complementary and Integrative Health (CIH) waiver.
+Effective July 1, 2022, all services on the Complementary and Integrative Health (CIH) waiver (formerly SCI Waiver) are available statewide to HCBS eligible Coloradans living with a spinal cord injury (traumatic or nontraumatic), multiple sclerosis, brain injury, spina bifida, muscular dystrophy, or cerebral palsy with the inability for independent ambulation over the age of 18.

 The Complementary and Integrative Health Waiver provides acupuncture, chiropractic, and massage therapy in addition to all HCBS services listed below.
 There is no waitlist for this waiver.